Acceptance and Commitment Therapy (ACT)

 What is Acceptance and Commitment Therapy (ACT)?

-Acceptance and Commitment Therapy (ACT; pronounced as the word “act”) is an evidence-based therapy that, according to Steven Hayes, “uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.”
+Acceptance and Commitment Therapy (ACT; pronounced as the word “act”) is an evidence-based therapy that, according to Steven Hayes (a co-developer of the therapy), “uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.”

 “If you always do what you’ve always done, you’ll always get what you’ve always got.”Moms Mabley